 - (5) Represents the sum of (a) three times the sum of the NEO's base salary and target annual incentive (for 2023, the target annual incentive was 110% of annual salary for Mr. Swartz, 75% of the salary for Mr. Cooper, and, 70% of annual salary for Ms. Huntington and Messrs.
-Egan and Fry), (b) the estimated cost of two years of company-funded benefit continuation coverage for the NEO and eligible dependents under our welfare benefit plans in which the NEO is a participant and (c) the value of accelerated equity. - (6) Severance pay includes the NEO's base salary and target annual incentive applicable to the type of severance or change in control payment shown. - Accelerated equity reflects the amount of compensation that each NEO would receive upon the accelerated vesting of any outstanding unvested stock-based awards as of the date of termination.
+Egan and Fry), (b) the estimated cost of two years of company-funded benefit continuation coverage for the NEO and eligible dependents under our welfare benefit plans in which the NEO is a participant and (c) the value of accelerated equity. - (6) Severance pay includes the NEO's base salary and target annual incentive applicable to the type of severance or change in control payment shown. - (7) Accelerated equity reflects the amount of compensation that each NEO would receive upon the accelerated vesting of any outstanding unvested stock-based awards as of the date of termination.
 Equity award agreements between the Company and a person who was a NEO at the time of the award contain an accelerated vesting clause.
 Equity awards made before an officer becomes a NEO are not subject to a similar accelerated vesting clause and will be forfeited upon termination.
-The compensation amount shown is based upon (a) full vesting of the number of unvested Restricted Stock Units outstanding as of December 31, 2023, (b) the number of performance shares outstanding as of December 31, 2023 that are expected to be earned prorated for the length of service completed as of December 31, 2023 for termination without cause or resignation for good reason or all performance shares outstanding (at target) for termination without cause or resignation for good reason within 12 months following a change of control and (c) the closing market price per share of our common stock as reported on the Nasdaq on December 29, 2023, which was \$144.63 per share.
+The compensation amount shown is based upon (a) full vesting of the number of unvested Restricted Stock Units outstanding as of December 31, 2023, (b) the number of performance shares outstanding as of December 31, 2023 for termination without cause or resignation for good reason or all performance shares outstanding (at target) for termination without cause or resignation for good reason within 12 months following a change of control and (c) the closing market price per share of our common stock as reported on the Nasdaq on December 29, 2023, which was \$144.63 per share.
 The compensation amounts for unvested Restricted Stock Units are calculated by multiplying the number of shares of unvested Restricted Stock Units times the closing market price.
 The compensation amount for the unvested performance shares for termination without cause or resignation for good reason is calculated by multiplying the number of unvested performance shares by the closing price and then multiplying that amount by the percentage earned (number of months the executive worked from date of grant to date of termination divided by the number of months in the vesting period for the performance shares).
-The compensation amount for unvested performance shares for termination without cause or resignation for good reason within 12 months following a change of control is calculated by multiplying the number of unvested performance shares at target by the market closing price on the date of termination.
+The compensation amount for unvested performance shares for termination for good reason within 12 months following a change of control is calculated by multiplying the number of unvested performance shares at target by the market closing price on the date of termination.